What's the best cloud storage for you? | ZDNet

 Google Drive

 Still wedded to Microsoft Office and not Google Docs?
 No problem.
-With a Google Chrome extension you can view and edit Microsoft Word, Excel, and PowerPoint files with Google Docs, Sheets, and Slides.
+With a Google Chrome extension, you can view and edit Microsoft Word, Excel, and PowerPoint files with Google Docs, Sheets, and Slides.

 If you want to build your business around Google Drive, you can do that too.
-Google Drive for Work includes unlimited storage for files, folders, and backups for $10 per user per month.
+Google Drive for Work includes unlimited storage for files, folders, and backups for $8 per user per month plus $0.04 per GB.
 With it, you can sync all your business files, including Microsoft Office files, across your computer, smartphone, and tablet to access your work whenever you need it.
-The only caveat is that if you have fewer than five users your business gets "only" 1 TB of storage/user.
-I could live with that.

 There are apps for Google Drive for Android, iOS, Mac OS X, and Windows.
 Annoyingly, there is not a Linux app, even though Google Drive is built into Chrome OS, and Google has promised us a Linux app for years.
 There is a third-party app, InSync, which I highly recommend, but I still want a Google Drive native Linux app.